List of Nakshatras

 How are nakshatras different from zodiac signs?

 Nakshatras and zodiac signs are central to astrology but differ in significant ways.
 Zodiac signs are based on the Sun’s path through the sky and focus on broad personality traits.
 Nakshatras, however, are tied to the Moon’s movement, making them more connected to your emotional and psychological nature.
-There are 27 Nakshatras, each with its qualities and ruling deities.
+There are 27 Nakshatras, each with its own qualities and ruling deities.
 This gives a more detailed look into your potential, fate, and karmic lessons.

-What is the significance of dhanishta nakshatra?
+Who is the king of nakshatra?

 Are there 27 or 28 nakshatras?

-A nakshatra is one of 27 (occasionally 28) divisions along the ecliptic, each named after a significant star or group of stars located in or near that segment.
+A nakshatra is one of 27 (occasionally 28) divisions along the ecliptic, each named after a significant star or group of stars in or near that segment.
 In Western astronomical terms, a nakshatra can be thought of as a constellation.

 How does Shatabhisha Nakshatra influence personality?